Baskin (film)

 Baskin is a 2015 Turkish surrealist horror film directed by Can Evrenol, based on his 2013 short film by the same name.
 It centers around five police officers who have inadvertently wandered into Hell.

 First screened at the Toronto International Film Festival on September 11, 2015, the film marks Evrenol's feature film directorial debut.
 Actors Muharrem Bayrak and Gorkem Kasal, who had performed in the short film version, returned to star in the full-length film, joined by Ergun Kuyucu, Fatih Dokgoz and Sabahattin Yakut as the five police officers that make up the film's main cast of protagonists.
 First-time actor Mehmet Cerrahoglu has received positive reviews for his noteworthy performance as the villain, The Father.
-Cerrahoglu suffers from an ultra rare skin condition which gives him his unique physical appearance.
+Cerrahoglu suffers from an ultra rare skin condition called GAPO syndrome which gives him his unique physical appearance.

 Plot

 A young boy wakes in the night after hearing strange sexual noises from his mother's bedroom.
-He notices the TV is showing static, and as he switches it off he is suddenly terrified by a vision from the other side of the room.
-He screams and tries to enter his mother's room, which is locked, as a hand reaches towards him from the darkness.
+He sees his TV showing static and is suddenly terrified by a vision from his room.
+He screams and frantically knocks upon mother's bedroom door, which is locked, as a hand reaches toward him from the darkness.

-A hooded figure delivers a bucket of raw meat to the kitchen of a small restaurant.
+The film then cuts to a hooded figure delivering a bucket of raw meat to a small restaurant.
 Five police officers dining there, Remzi, Arda, Yavuz, Apo, and Seyfi, discuss sex.
-Yavuz tells a bawdy tale of meeting up with a beautiful prostitute who turns out to be a transgender woman, who he ends up having sex with anyway.
-Seyfi, who has been feeling unwell, runs to the toilet to be sick and notices a frog on the soap stand.
+Seyfi, who has been feeling unwell, runs to the toilet and notices a frog on the soap stand.
 Yavuz starts a fight with the restaurant owner's son, and the men decide to leave.
 Seyfi insists on driving despite his sickness.

-Whilst driving, the men receive a call for back up from a group of their colleagues who have gone to Inceagac, a town known for being the focus of strange rumors.
-During the journey Seyfi has a terrifying vision of a bloody figure and accidentally drives their van into a lake.

-Stranded, the officers eventually make their way to Inceagac, where they meet the locals, all of whom warn them of the dangers to be found in the village.
-The five officers make their way to an abandoned building (an Ottoman-era police station), the origin of the distress call.
+Whilst driving, the men receive a call for back up from colleagues who have gone to Inceagac, a town known for strange rumors.
+Seyfi has a terrifying vision of a bloody figure and accidentally drives their van into a lake.
+Stranded, the officers make their way to Inceagac.
+The locals warn them of the dangers in the village.
+They head to an abandoned Ottoman-era police station, the origin of the distress call.